-In planning the potential environmental watering actions in Table 5.2.16, the Mallee CMA has also considered how environmental flows could support other values and uses, including:
+In planning the potential environmental watering actions in Table 7.1 and Table 7.2 the Mallee CMA has also considered how environmental flows could support other values and uses, including:

-- water-based recreation (such as canoeing, kayaking, fishing and yabbying) - riverside recreation and amenity (such as bushwalking, camping, bird and wildlife watching, fourwheel driving and photography) - community events and tourism (such as increased and longstanding repeat visitation, ecotourism and educational programs for school, TAFE and university students) - socioeconomic benefits (such as for commercial beekeepers who rest bees around the floodplain away from crops and pesticides ready for the next season, local businesses providing accommodation and hospitality to tourists, researchers and local water delivery contractors).
+- water-based recreation (such as canoeing, kayaking, fishing and yabbying) - riverside recreation and amenity (such as bushwalking, camping, bird and wildlife watching, fourwheel driving and photography) - community events and tourism (such as increased and longstanding repeat visitation, ecotourism and educational programs for school, TAFE and university students) - socioeconomic benefits (such as for commercial beekeepers who rest bees around the floodplain, local businesses providing accommodation and hospitality to tourists, researchers and local water delivery contractors).

 The Lindsay-Mulcra-Wallpolla floodplain is a vast and isolated landscape.
 The remote nature of this landscape is a major drawcard, with people hoping to 'get away from it all' during trips to this area.
 Tourism is one of the largest industries in the Mildura/Mallee region and Murray-Sunset National Park is one of the major attractions.
 Visitors from the three adjacent states and around the country, are common to the Lindsay-Mulcra-Wallpolla Islands.
-Visitor numbers across the Lindsay-Mulcra-Wallpolla Islands each year (Mallee CMA, 2021a).
-Shared benefit considerations for the 2024-25 season are presented in Table 4.1.
+Visitor numbers across the Lindsay-Mulcra-Wallpolla Islands can extend into the tens of thousands each year (Mallee CMA, 2021a).
+Shared benefit considerations for the 2025-26 season are presented in Table 4.1.